tawesoft/untrusted.py/README.md

 Untrusted collection types, like `untrusted.sequence`, are "views" over the underling object.
 If the underlying object changes, so does the object you see through the untrusted collection type.
-In other words, its a reference to the same object, not a copy.
+In other words: its a reference to the same object, not a copy.
 If that's not what you want, use the [copy module](https://docs.python.org/3.4/library/copy.html).